tgardner851/Rocket.Chat.App-WebEx/README.md

 Start a WebEx from inside Rocket.Chat with a slash command.

+# Deprecated

+This project will no longer be maintained by me, I have retired my Rocket.Chat server in favor of a Matrix Synapse server.

 ## Configuration

 After installing from the Rocket.Chat Apps marketplace, please make sure you fill out the "Customize company" section in the App Details screen.